 We are solving the job matching problem - connecting people to jobs they love.
 Our approach is part Hackernews, part eHarmony, part Linkedin, part Skype.
 Yes, we know that is lots of parts that’s why you need to be wicked smart to work here.

 We are starting off by matching engineering college students to technology companies.
-We are 9 people in San Francisco and 1 magical Romanian.
+We are 8 people in San Francisco, including 1 magical Romanian.

 At Readyforce, we are building the leading career network for college students and making it easier for students to launch amazing careers.
 Our software has helped facilitate over 10,000 connections between engineering students and hiring companies, resulting in thousands of interviews, internships, and jobs.
 The Readyforce internship is a chance to contribute to these efforts.